 The purpose of the K-10 & Farmer's Turnpike Plan is to outline specific land use goals, policies and recommendations for the planning area shown on Map 1-1, while being consistent with the overall adopted comprehensive plan for the community.
 Portions of the planning area are adjacent to the city of Lawrence and because of its proximity to the city and interstate highways, it is likely to be an area of intense development pressure.
-The plan outlines future land uses for the planning area to be used as a guide for urban development within the city of Lawrence.
+The plan outlines future land uses for the planning area to be used as a guide for urban development only after annexation into within the city of Lawrence occurs.
+This plan does not annex property nor does it rezone property upon adoption.
+These types of requests are typically requested by the property owners and/or developers that have stake in such property and wish to develop within the city of Lawrence.
 The plan identifies appropriate land uses along a corridor and highway interchange that aid in meeting a recognized need for industrial/employment center opportunities that will support the general health and prosperity of the region.

 The plan should fit like a puzzle piece into the larger context of the surrounding street, utility, and land use network of the entire community.
 Logical connections between the planning area and adjacent neighborhoods are a key factor in the development of the plan.
 The recommendations contained within this plan are intended to guide the area's growth patterns as the development of the K-10 Highway and Farmer's Turnpike area occurs within the city of Lawrence.
+The plan identifies appropriate land uses along an arterial road corridor and a highway interchange that aid in meeting a recognized need for industrial/employment center opportunities that will support the general health and prosperity of the region.

-It is anticipated that development in the planning area will occur within the span of decades as the market demands and as urban services are able to be provided.
-Because of the long timeframe of the plan, this should be reviewed on a regular basis.
+It is expected that development in the planning area will occur within the span of decades as the market demands and as urban services are able to be provided.
+It is anticipated that rural and agricultural uses will continue to be present as the planning area urbanizes.
+Because of the long timeframe of the plan, this it should be reviewed on a regular basis.